 One Friday afternoon, exhausted, her hands wet from preparing for Shabbat, Levi’s mother answered a soft rap at the door.
 Pitom, surprise, it was her son, in uniform, armed with the same equipment I just saw leave for synagogue.

-“Levi” she repeated, over and over, sobbing, then crumpled to the floor.
-Levi settled himself on the ground by his mother, saying nothing until she recovered.
+over, sobbing, then crumpled to the floor.
+Levi settled himself on the ground

 No comments: